Pac-12 Football Championship Game: History

 In 2011, the Pacific-10 Conference added Colorado and Utah, bringing the membership total to 12 teams and becoming the Pac-12.
 Consequently, the conference split into two six-team divisions and created an annual conference championship game.

 In the first season of the newly expanded Pac-12 in 2011, USC finished first in the South Division with a 7–2 conference record but was ineligible to play in postseason games due to NCAA sanctions.
 UCLA (5–4) represented the South Division in the inaugural Pac-12 Football Championship Game as its second-place team.
 Oregon represented the North Division and defeated UCLA to become the conference's first football champion to be determined by a championship game.

 Through the 2021 season, 9 of the 12 conference members have appeared in the Pac-12 Football Championship Game.
 All six teams of the South Division have made at least one appearance, while only Oregon, Stanford, Washington have represented the North Division.
 The North Division representatives won the first six contests and have a 9–2 overall record in the series through the 2021 season.

 From 2011 through the 2021 season, the conference used to play the winner of each respective division, the South and the North against one another in the conference title game.
-Starting in the 2022 season, the Pac—12 elected to have the teams with the two highest conference winning percentage regardless of division play in the conference title game.
+Starting in the 2022 season, the Pac-12 elected to have the teams with the two highest conference winning percentage regardless of division play in the conference title game.

 Broadcast rights to the game are held by ESPN and Fox Sports on a 12-year deal that began in 2012, where the rights alternate between ESPN in odd years and Fox in even years.
 Fox broadcast the inaugural game in 2011.

+The game was placed on hiatus in 2024 and 2025, after nearly all of the Pac-12's members left the conference (leaving only Oregon State and Washington State).
+In 2025, with the conference's re-expansion in the 2026 season, it was announced that the championship game will return and be broadcast by CBS.

 Team selection criteria

-From 2011 through 2021 the conference used division standings are based on each team's overall conference record to select conference title game participants.
-In the event there was a tie two teams finish in a tie for first place, the championship game berth went to the winner of the season's head-to-head contest between the two teams.
+From 2011 through 2021, the conference used division standings based on each team's overall conference record to select conference title game participants.
+In the event there was a tie two for first place, the championship game berth went to the winner of the season's head-to-head contest between the two teams.
 If three or more teams were tied, the following tiebreakers were used to determine the division champion: